mjit584/2019/content/pages/cost-of-dreams/index.md

 {{< story-interactives "pages/cost-of-dreams" "openarms" >}}

 At age 9, Jeham is the household's only source of income.
-On a good day, he brings in Colombian pesos $30,000, about USD $10.
+On a good day, he brings in COP $40,000, about USD $10.
 Two dollars goes toward rent — the rest is spent on food, electricity, water and savings for medication.

 Jeham has managed to save COP $40,000 in the last month.
 He used it to buy a Game Boy, his only source of distraction and fun.